Account Abstraction Security Pyramid

 The Hardware Signer has a similar high-level functionality as the Protected Signer, but under the hood it uses a much stronger hardware to secure keys and sign transactions.

 The Secure Enclave / Titan chip is a dedicated and isolated sub-system.
-Unlike the ARM TrustZone (used by the Protected Signer) which uses a virtual separation, the HSM is physically separated from the application processor.
-It can generate private keys and sign messages.
-It generates the keys using an internal True Random Number Generator (TRNG) and signs messages over the NIST-P256 elliptic curve (secp256r1) via its internal Public Key Accelerator (PKA).
-The private keys never leave the secure system and are unknown and inaccessible to anyone, not even to the user, or to the application itself.
+Unlike the ARM TrustZone (used by the Protected Signer), which uses a virtual separation, the HSM is physically separated from the application processor.

-This means that even if the device application processor kernel becomes compromised, user keys stay safe!
+This means that even if the device application processor kernel becomes compromised, user keys stay safe.

-Using a Hardware Signer with a built-in HSM in a mobile device offers several advantages.
-First, it provides an added layer of physical security, as the HSM is a tamper-resistant hardware that is difficult to hack or manipulate.
 Second, it enables more secure and efficient key management, as the HSM can securely store and generate cryptographic keys, and perform the cryptographic operations of signing and verifying without exposing the keys to the outside world.
-Finally, it improves the user experience by enabling fast and convenient biometric authentication and minimizing the need for manual input of long passwords or phrases.

 Similar to the Protected Signer, the Hardware Signer also offers 2-factor-authentication- something you have and something you are.